ulno/mcminos/README.md

 McMinos is a Pacman-like puzzle game.

-For more information see at the moment still http://mcminos.com - information will be slowly migrated here.
+For more information, still head on to http://mcminos.com - information will be slowly migrated here.

 Just some quick info how to compile McMinos: